 Plus500 vs Trading212 vs eToro comparison table

 |Inactivity fee||Up to $10 per month after 3 months||N/A||$10 per month after 12 months|

 Plus500 provides a slick online platform as well as a user-friendly app allowing investors to trade a number of financial instruments at the click of a button.
 Plus500 provides some useful tools and features and is competitively priced and would be a sound choice for experienced and professional investors.

 If a link has an * beside it this means that it is an affiliated link.
-If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
-But as you can clearly see this has in no way influenced this independent and balanced review of the product.
-The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Freetrade
+If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
+The following link can be used if you do not wish to help Money to the Masses or take advantage of any associated offers – Freetrade